KDD-OpenSource/DeepADoTS/README.md

 ```
 Which creates a plot like this
 ![](https://user-images.githubusercontent.com/6676439/48005276-51ee4c80-e113-11e8-8887-ac887e2cdde4.png)
-We can see that global outliers (zeros) and local outliers (strangly written digits) receive high anomaly scores.
+We can see that global outliers (zeros) and local outliers (strangely written digits) receive high anomaly scores.

 ## Deployment